panxinmiao/myth/README.md

 ```

-### The "Hello World" (Three.js Style)
+### The "Hello World"

-A spinning cube with a checkerboard texture within less than 50 lines of code.
+A spinning cube with a checkerboard texture within less than 50 lines of code:
-Notice how similar this feels to the JS equivalent, but statically typed:

 ```rust
 use myth::prelude::*;